absolunet/docs-node-ioc/src/docs/05_data/06_cache/en.md

     path: '/path/to/other/folder'
 ```

-Also, you can specify global configuration, under the `common` key.
+Also, you can specify the global configuration, under the `common` key.
 You can configure the cache prefix with the `common.prefix` key.
 It may be very useful if using a common cache system such as Redis.
 Also, you can specify a default expiration time, in seconds.